microsoft/language-server-protocol/versions/protocol-1-x.md

 #### LogMessage Notification

-The log message notification is send from the server to the client to ask the client to log a particular message.
+The log message notification is sent from the server to the client to ask the client to log a particular message.

 _Notification_:
 * method: 'window/logMessage'